hamandakuntz/hamandakuntz/README.md

 # Hello there! 👋🏻

-- 🌱 Since I was a child I liked to learn by myself of how things work
+- 🛠 Since I was a child I liked to learn by myself of how things work
+- 🌱 Currently increasing my knowledge of TypeScript and TypeORM
-- 🔭 I’m a very curious person and ready to face changes
+- 🔭 A very curious person and ready to face changes
-- 👯 I’m looking to join a team where I can collaborate with good and pratical ideas
+- 👯 Looking to join a team where I can collaborate with good and pratical ideas
 - 💬 Ask me about ...
 Everything you need
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm also a geologist!